learn-co-curriculum/hs-forms-study-guide/README.md

 params[:username]
 ```

 + Notice that we are using the symbol `:username`.
-Although you see the keys as strings when you do `params.inspect` it is best practice to refer to the keys using a symbol and this should work just fine in your application.
+Although the keys in our params hash appear as strings when we do `params.inspect`, it is best practice to refer to the keys using a symbol and this will work just fine in your application.

-+ Now that we’ve got our params hash with all of the pertinent info to create a new tweet, we just need to add some instructions for Sinatra in our `post ‘/tweets’` route so it knows what to do next.
++ Now we’ve got our params hash with all of the pertinent info we need to create a new tweet, but where is this info headed?
+(Hint: We set this destination with the `action` and `method` attributes of our form.)
+That's right.
+It's headed to our `post ‘/tweets’` route, so we'll need to add some instructions for Sinatra in that method.

++ The rest of this walk-through relies on having a Tweet model already in place.
+Check out `/models/tweet.rb` in the demo to see the model we'll be working with to build tweets.

-+ Check out the tweet.rb model included in the demo.
-We are going to work with this model to create a new instance of the tweet in the controller.
-It's going to look a little something like this:
++ We're going to use this Tweets model to create a new instance of a tweet in the controller.
+It looks a little something like this:

 ```ruby
 post '/tweets' do